milesj/shapeshifter/README.md

 * `resourceName` (string) - The resource name of the schema, passed as the first argument to the constructor.
-This field is based on `meta.resourceName` in the JSON schema file.
+This field is based on `meta.resourceName` in the schematic file.

 * `primaryKey` (string) - The name of the primary key in the current schema, passed as the second argument to the constructor.
-This field is based on `meta.primaryKey` in the JSON schema file.
+This field is based on `meta.primaryKey` in the JSON schematic file.
 Defaults to "id".

 * `attributes` (string[]) - List of attribute names in the current schema.